CDL School Partnerships for Carriers: Build Your Driver Pipeline

 Why CDL School Partnerships Work

 Every carrier in America is fishing from the same pool of experienced CDL drivers.
-Job boards, recruiting agencies, sign-on bonuses — you're spending $8,000 to $12,000 per hire and still losing drivers to the carrier down the street offering $500 more in weekly pay.
-That cycle never ends because the supply of experienced drivers has not kept up with demand since 2020.
+Job boards, recruiting agencies, sign-on bonuses — you're spending $8,000 to $12,000 per hire (see our full cost to hire a truck driver breakdown) and still losing drivers to the carrier down the street offering $500 more in weekly pay.
+That cycle never ends because the supply of experienced drivers has not kept up with demand — a gap we cover in detail in the 2026 truck driver shortage guide.

 CDL school partnerships flip the equation.
 Instead of competing for drivers who already have options, you get access to graduates who need their first job.
 They are not comparing your offer against five other carriers because most of them do not have five offers yet.
 You get first pick, lower recruiting costs, and drivers who arrive without bad habits picked up at previous companies.